rhclayto/ql570/README.md

 This program prints 1083 by 336 pixel monochrome PNG files on the Brother QL-570 thermal sticker printer by writing to the Linux device file (e.g. /dev/usb/lp0).

-Also tested with model QL-700 and DK 29mm x 90.3mm non-continuous sample labels
+Also tested with model QL-700 and DK 29mm x 90.3mm non-continuous sample labels.

+Modified to allow pinging the QL-700 printer to keep it awake.

 # Prerequisites #